 Not only was he handsome, but, verse 22, “Moses was learned in all the wisdom of the Egyptians, and mighty in words and deeds.”
 Well, that doesn’t sound like blasphemy.
 That doesn’t sound like you’re putting Moses down.
 That sounds like you’re building him up.
 And that’s exactly what he was doing.

-And it was true.
-He was an amazing person.
-Not only exceedingly fair and handsome, not only with all of the ability that was his just by virtue of his birth and his inheritance physically, heredity, but what was his by the education that he got in Egypt.
-I mean, the Egyptians, they tell us, knew geometry and medicine and astronomy, and they were very advanced, and Moses was a remarkable man, with all of that natural ability coupled with the finest and most comprehensive education available in the ancient world.
+And it was real; it was true.
+He was an amazing person, not only exceedingly fair and handsome, not only with all of the ability that was his just by virtue of his birth and his inheritance physically, heredity, but what was his by the education that he got in Egypt.
+I mean the Egyptians, they tell us, knew geometry and medicine and astronomy, and they were very advanced.
+And Moses was a remarkable man, with all of that natural ability coupled with the finest and most comprehensive education available in the ancient world.
 And he was going to be God’s deliverer, to lead Israel to the land of promise.
 He was mighty.